vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 image of Viṣṇu in the form of Jāmadagnya (i. e.
 Parasu rāma,); the mantra is 'priyatām madhusudano Jāmadagnya rūpī'; king Virasena got Nala by this vrata; Var.
 44. 1-21 of which about 17 verses q. by KKV.
 325-327 and HV.
 I.

 1032-34.
-Jitāstami-Vide VK No. 469 p.
+Jitāṣṭami-Vide VK No. 469 p.
 111. Jivat-putrikāṣtamī-on 8th of Āśv. kr.; worship of Jimātavāhana,

 son of king Sālivāhana, by women for securing cons and